Bow Wow (rapper)

 Shad Gregory Moss (born March 9, 1987), better known by his stage name Bow Wow (formerly Lil' Bow Wow), is an American rapper and actor.
-His career began upon being discovered by rapper Snoop Dogg in the late 1990s, eventually being brought to record producer Jermaine Dupri and signed to So So Def Recordings.
-As Lil' Bow Wow, he released his first album at age 13, Beware of Dog, in 2000, which was followed by Doggy Bag a year later.
+His career began upon being discovered by rapper Snoop Dogg in 1993 at the age of six; five years later, he signed with record producer Jermaine Dupri's So So Def Recordings, an imprint of Columbia Records.
+As Lil' Bow Wow, he released his debut studio album, Beware of Dog (2000) at age 13, and his second album, Doggy Bag (2001) the following year.
+Both met with commercial success, the albums peaked at numbers 10 and 11 on the Billboard 200, respectively.

-In 2003, Bow Wow released his third album Unleashed, which was the first album released after dropping the "Lil'" from his stage name, and the first not to be released by So So Def.
-His next album, Wanted (2005), spawned his two highest-charting singles, "Let Me Hold You" (featuring Omarion) and "Like You" (featuring Ciara).
-In September 2015, Bow Wow signed a management deal with Puff Daddy's Bad Boy Records.
+Moss then parted ways with So So Def and signed with its parent label, Columbia Records, to release his third album, Unleashed (2003).
+It peaked at number three on the Billboard 200 and was his first release after dropping "Lil'" from his stage name.
+His fourth album, Wanted (2005), spawned the singles "Let Me Hold You" (featuring Omarion) and "Like You" (featuring Ciara), which peaked at numbers four and three on the Billboard Hot 100, respectively, and remain his highest-charting songs.
+His 2006 single, "Shortie Like Mine" (featuring Chris Brown and Johntá Austin), peaked within the chart's top ten and preceded the release of his fifth album, The Price of Fame (2006).
+His sixth, New Jack City II (2009), was met with trailing critical and commercial response, serving as his final album on a major label.
+He briefly signed with Birdman's Cash Money Records in 2009 to release a series of promotional singles—including "Ain't Thinkin' 'Bout You" (featuring Chris Brown) and "Sweat" (featuring Lil Wayne)—for his seventh album Underrated, which remains unreleased.
+He then signed with Puff Daddy's Bad Boy Records in 2015, and likewise released no albums with the label.

-Bow Wow made his first movie appearance in the 2002 movie All About the Benjamins as a cameo.
-In the same year, Bow Wow made his debut as the lead role in Like Mike.
-He later began to undertake lead roles in movies, such as Johnson Family Vacation in 2004 and Roll Bounce in 2005.
-He also played a supporting role in the film The Fast and the Furious: Tokyo Drift in 2006, a character he reprised in F9 (2021).
-Bow Wow also appeared in five episodes of the television series Entourage, and starred as Brody Nelson in CSI: Cyber until the show's cancellation in 2016.
+Moss first appeared in the 2002 film All About the Benjamins as a cameo.
+That same year, Moss was cast in the lead role for the sports comedy film, Like Mike.
+He later starred in the films Johnson Family Vacation in 2004 and Roll Bounce in 2005.
+He played a supporting role in the film The Fast and the Furious: Tokyo Drift in 2006, a character he reprised in F9 (2021).
+Moss appeared in five episodes of the television series Entourage, and starred as Brody Nelson in CSI: Cyber until the show's 2016 cancellation.